dev-cetera/df_generate_screen/templates/v1/_access.g.dart.md

 import 'package:df_screen/df_screen.dart';

 // This file should export all your screen widgets.
 If it doesn’t exist,
-// generate it using the command “gen-indexes-dart -i .”, available via
+// generate it using the command “gen-barrel”, available via
 // this package: https://pub.dev/packages/df_generate_dart_indexes
-import '_index.g.dart';
+import '_screens.g.dart';

 // ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░